-For this interview, we wanted to have the best representation of the vibrant PHP community and couldn’t come across a better name than Cal Evans.
-He is a true mentor who is always willing to extend his support for the developers and enthusiasts.
-We at DevriX are over the moon about this interview and thankful for his time and never ending support for the PHP community!
+For this interview, we wanted to talk to the best representation of the vibrant PHP community, and who better than Cal Evans?
+He is a true mentor.
+Somebody who is always willing to offer his support to developers and enthusiasts.
+We, at DevriX, are over the moon about this interview, and grateful for his time and never ending support of the PHP community!

-For us, this is not just an interview but a chance to absorb some hard-core, development knowledge of more than 3 decades.
-Our CEO – Mario Peshev – had the opportunity to meet Cal at PHP conferences, and talked about Cal’s expertise over the years with the platform and the broad community.
+For us, this is not just an interview, but a chance to absorb some of Cal’s hard-core knowledge accumulated during 30+ years of experience.
+Our CEO – Mario Peshev – had the opportunity to meet Cal at a PHP conference, and talk about Cal’s vast expertise with the platform and the extensive PHP community.
 So, without any further ado, let’s get started.

 A Little About Cal Evans

-When you combine 35+ years of PHP experience and a lifelong commitment to help the community, what you get is Cal Evans.
+When you combine 34+ years of programming experience and a lifelong commitment to help the community, what you get is Cal Evans.
 He is undoubtedly the Muhammad Ali of the PHP world – one of the most influential and respected personalities of the community.